codership/documentation/galeracluster/source/training/tutorials/galera-backup.rst

 Even though Galera is running on a node, it’s possible for it also to be running standard replication and act as a primary to another server that’s not part of the cluster, that’s not using Galera software.

-With such an arrangement, the replication server can be used to make back-ups without disturbing the Galera cluster.
+With such an arrangement, the replication server can be used to make back-ups without disturbing the Galera Cluster.
 When you want to make a back-up, just stop the replica from replicating.
 Then run whatever back-up utility you prefer.
 When you’re finished, just start the replica replicating again.

 .. rst-class:: sub-heading
 .. rubric:: Galera Primary Configuration